benhoyt/benhoyt.github.com/writings/goawk.md

 How I tested it
 ---------------

-TODO: Up to here in proof-reading

 ### Lexer tests

-The [lexer tests](https://github.com/benhoyt/goawk/blob/master/lexer/lexer_test.go) use Go-style "table-driven tests", comparing source input to lexed output.
+The [lexer tests](https://github.com/benhoyt/goawk/blob/master/lexer/lexer_test.go) use [table-driven tests](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go), comparing source input to a stringified version of the lexer output.
 This includes checking the token position (line:column) as well as the token's string value (used for `NAME`, `NUMBER`, `STRING`, and `REGEX` tokens):

 ```go
 func TestLexer(t *testing.T) {